Canleskis/particular/README.md

 ## Setting up the simulation.
 Using your type implementing `Particle`, you will need to create a `ParticleSet` that will contain the particles.
 It will only handle the gravitational acceleration calculations.

 Currently, it stores the particles in two different vectors depending on if the particle has mass or doesn't.
-This allows optimization in the case of massless particles (which can represent objects that do not need to affect other objects, like a spaceship).
+This allows optimizations in the case of massless particles (which can represent objects that do not need to affect other objects, like a spaceship).
 ```
 let mut particle_set = ParticleSet::new();
 // If the type cannot be inferred, use the turbofish syntax: ParticleSet::<Body>::new().